anza-xyz/solana-pay/SPEC.md

 1. Transaction Request: A Solana Pay transaction request URL describes an interactive request that returns any Solana transaction.
 2. Sign-message Request: A Solana Pay sign-message request URL describes an interactive request that is used to verify ownership of an address.

+The initial request URL structure for both types of interactive requests are the same.
+As such, wallets will not know which type of interaction is being requested until the POST request response payload is received from the server.

+### Link
 ```html
 solana:<link>
 ```
-The initial request URL structure for both types of interactive requests are the same.
-As such, wallets will not know which type of interaction is being requested until the response payload is received from the server.

-### Link
 A single `link` field is required as the pathname.
 The value must be a conditionally [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS URL.

 If the URL contains query parameters, it must be URL-encoded.
 Protocol query parameters may be added to this specification.
 URL-encoding the value prevents conflicting with protocol parameters.